openenclave/openenclave/docs/Community/sig-attestation/README.md

 ==================================

-SIG-Attestation is responsible for code, plugins, testing, and other works related to or required for in-enclave attestation and integration with third-party / external attestation services.
+SIG-Attestation is responsible for code, plugins, testing, and other works related to or required for attestation and integration with third-party / external attestation services.

 Meetings
 --------